Lake Summit – NC

 Day Trip – Weekday

 At about 7 miles South of Hendersonville, NC.
 Lake Summit is just off of Hwy-225 (old 25 at Huggins Rd).
-It is one of those private lakes that allows transients to paddle or fish her waters (it’s the water is public, land is private deal).
+It is one of those private lakes that allows non-motorized transients to paddle or fish her waters (it’s the water is public, land/docks are private deal).

-The ramp and parking lot are just off of 225, the gate is normally closed and operated with a card by homeowners, what remains is a gap just for walkers and paddlers allowing access.
-I have been on Summit several times before, once fishing on a power boat (with a power fisherman), other times while dive training and kayaking.
+The ramp and parking lot are just off of 225, the gate is normally closed and operated with a card by homeowners; what remains is an opening allowing access for walkers and paddlers.
+I have been on Summit several times before; once fishing on a power boat (with a power fisherman), other times while dive training and kayaking.

 Launch from the ramp, Lake Summit info